nasa/mmt/CONTRIBUTING.md

     * `echo` - client dealing with the ECHO client
     * `json_schema_form`
     * `test_cmr`
-  * `vendor/assets` - other third party libraries

 # Testing #

 Fast and consistent tests are critical.
-The full suite should run in under 45 minutes and faster is better.
-Please ensure tests run quickly and pass consistently regardless of execution order.
+The full suite is quite long and take at least 45 minutes.
+Please ensure new tests run quickly and pass consistently regardless of execution order so as to not extend the total time any longer then necessary.
+Any suggestions for improving the total testing execution time is welcome.

 The entire suite of MMT tests, including unit, functional, and integration tests, may be run using the `rspec` command.